1austrartsua1/projSplitFit/docs/examples.rst

 ==================================
 The ``run`` method has several important options which we briefly discuss.
 The first is ``nblocks``.
-This controls how many blocks projective splitting breaks the loss up into for processing.
+This controls how many blocks projective splitting breaks the loss into for processing.
 Recall the loss is

 .. math::
   \frac{1}{n}\sum_{i=1}^n \ell (z_0 + a_i^\top H z,y_i)